 Christopher Murphy’s work has appeared in Gulf Coast, This Land, Five Quarterly, and Thuglit among other places.
 He teaches creative writing at Northeastern State University in Tahlequah, OK.

-(Next “Kill People” story: Blood Red by Mandy Huggins)
+(Next “Kill People” story: Blood Red by Amanda Huggins)

 (Previous “Kill People” story: Who Could Say to What Degree I Hold Myself Responsible by Scott Ray)